MaxLHy0424/MaxLHy0424/README.md

 - 👋 Hi, I’m @MaxLHy0424 .
 I'm a Chinese developer!
+I often make add-ons for Minecraft Bedrock Edition.
 - 👀 I’m interested in coding!
 - 🌱 I’m currently learning C++.
 - 📫 If you want to contact me, please send an  email to MaxLHy974413@outlook.com.